Analysis | What You Need to Know About Presidential Pardon Power

 1. What is a pardon?

-It’s an act of presidential forgiveness rooted in Article II, Section 2 of the U.S. Constitution.
-A pardon wipes the slate clean for the recipient, even halting judicial proceedings that are under way.
+It’s an act of presidential forgiveness rooted in Article II, Section 2 of the U.S. Constitution that wipes the slate clean for the recipient, even halting judicial proceedings that are under way.
+Alexander Hamilton, explaining the purpose of pardons in Federalist Paper No. 74, said that the severity of a criminal code demands “an easy access to exceptions in favor of unfortunate guilt,” without which “justice would wear a countenance too sanguinary and cruel.”
 George Washington pardoned farmers convicted of treason after the 1791 Whiskey Rebellion.
-Grover Cleveland cleared Mormon polygamists in 1894 as part of Utah becoming a state, George H.W.
-Bush pardoned aides tied up in the Iran-Contra scandal, and Barack Obama commuted the sentences of hundreds of non-violent drug offenders.
+Grover Cleveland cleared Mormon polygamists in 1894 as part of Utah becoming a state.
+George H.W.
+Bush pardoned aides tied up in the Iran-Contra scandal.
+Barack Obama commuted the sentences of hundreds of non-violent drug offenders.

 2. Why are pardons arising as an issue for Trump?